Endeavor Academy: Publicity

 At the end of 2006 film director Jubi Onyeama and producer Cameron Kennedy, both students of Endeavor Academy, started to interview approximately 120 fellow students.
 In April 2007 Endeavor Academy sent a film crew to Edinburgh, Scotland to interview additional students and teachers from affiliated centers in Europe.
 The film was shot over an approximately 2-year period and required more than 200 hours of shooting for the 4-part documentary.
 The movie, "A Course in Miracles Unleashed" was released on Labor Day 2008.
-The movie was first screened at Sundance Cinema Madison, WI and received much attention on the internet, IMDb.
-Within the first year of release, the documentary has been subtitled in Dutch, German, Polish, Spanish and Swedish.
+The movie was first screened at Sundance Cinema Madison, WI and received much attention on IMDb.
+Within the first year of release, the documentary had been subtitled in Dutch, German, Polish, Spanish and Swedish.
 The documentary about the individual awakening of the students from Endeavor Academy was also screened at the Parliament of World Religions 2009 in Melbourne, Australia.
 Teachers from Endeavor Academy also represented A Course in Miracles at the 2004 Parliament of World Religions in Barcelona, Spain and at the 2000 Millennium World Peace Summit at the United Nations in New York City.

 History

 Anderson received a copy of A Course in Miracles ca. 1982.
-In 1991 he first registered the organization in Reedsburg, Wisconsin, USA under its original name, which was "God’s Country Place" (GCP).
+In 1991, he first registered the organization in Reedsburg, Wisconsin, USA under its original name, which was "God’s Country Place" (GCP).
 This organization was based on many of the teachings of ACIM, as well as some Biblical and AA (Alcoholics Anonymous) materials.
 By 1999, Endeavor Academy had grown to accommodate 500 residents.

-In 1992 the organization was registered to operate under the names Endeavor Academy and New Christian Church of Full Endeavor.
+In 1992, the organization was registered to operate under the names Endeavor Academy and New Christian Church of Full Endeavor.
 Around this time, the use of the GCP name was discontinued.

 Endeavor Academy's headquarters was a converted summer resort facility located in a diverse area of water parks and tourist attractions in the middle of Wisconsin Dells.
 The original facility of 1991 was a large main house, but in 1992 a summer resort motel complex was acquired and converted to meet its needs.

-In 1994 they opened the doors of the Miracles Healing Center for the first time.
+In 1994, they opened the doors of the Miracles Healing Center for the first time.
 A 400 acre lot with the Miracles Healing Center in the middle.
 The lot holds also the Revelation Hall where big International events were held and four houses for the residential community are located.